-Ritsurin Garden, Kagawa, Japan
+Ritsurin Garden - Kagawa, Japan

-Ritsurin Koen (栗林公園) in Takamatsu is a breathtaking landscape garden originally built by local feudal lords during the early Edo Period.
+Ritsurin Koen in Takamatsu is a breathtaking landscape garden originally built by local feudal lords during the early Edo Period.
 It’s often ranked among Japan’s most beautiful gardens, featuring elegant ponds, sculpted pine trees, small hills, and traditional teahouses — all set against the scenic backdrop of Mt.
 Shiun.

 Since I usually visit Japan in fall or winter, it wasn’t peak season for the garden.
 Even so, I could still appreciate its peaceful atmosphere and imagine how stunning it must look in spring or summer when the trees and flowers are in full bloom.